librz/learn-english/index.md

 Revamp: to make like new

-Doppelganer: Some lookalikes are hired to entertain at clubs and parties: they learn to sing like their doppelgänger so the crowd think they are getting the real thing.
+Doppelganger: Some lookalikes are hired to entertain at clubs and parties: they learn to sing like their doppelgänger so the crowd think they are getting the real thing.

 Cyclic: Interaction is a cyclic process in which two actors alternately listen, think and speak.

+Playwright: The word "robot" was coined in 1920 by Czech playwright Karel Capek.

+Ravage: The area has been ravaged by floods.

+Comeuppance: She'll get here comeuppance.